ww357/generic-binary-georeferenced-unet/README.md

 <u> Generic U-Net binary segmentation model specifically for georeferenced images" </u>

+This does not yet have the script to make the training data. <br>

 <br>
 Before using the scripts make the following folders:
 ```bash